confluentinc/ksql/design-proposals/klip-33-key-format.md

     * `JSON` / `JSON_SR`: single key column as an anonymous value, i.e. not within a JSON object.
     * `AVRO`: single key column as an anonymous value, i.e. not within an Avro record.
     * `NONE`: special format indicating no data, or ignored data, e.g. a key-less stream.
+  * Storing and retrieving key schemas from the Schema Registry for formats that support the integration.
   * Full support of these key formats for all supported SQL syntax.
   * Automatic repartitioning of streams and tables for joins where key formats do not match.
   * Support for reading & writing key schemas to & from the schema registry.